“SURREALISTIC, POIGNANT, COMIC…A MESMERIZING TRIP.” —West Coast Review of Books

 ABOUT THE AUTHORS

 It was in the early 1990s that Vivien began collaborating with her father on this unusually frank memoir of coming of age under Hitler.
+It was originally published in 1996 by a U.S. small press, garnering critical acclaim (see Reviews) under the title Soaring Underground.

 An eloquent voice of the Second Generation, she addresses audiences of all backgrounds on the complex legacy of the Holocaust, drawing critical lessons on safeguarding democracy, upholding social justice and diversity, and breaking free of the yoke of inherited trauma.
-She is the narrator of a new GPS-guided walking tour in Berlin based on young Lothar’s life.
+She is also the narrator of a GPS-guided walking tour in Berlin based on young Lothar’s life.

 Says Vivien: “Growing up in New Jersey, my brother and I were fiercely loved and overprotected by our parents and a proverbial ‘village’ of dogged Holocaust survivors, determined to raise us as proud Jews and whole human beings—educated, empowered, empathic and unconquerable.
 It’s become our legacy to ensure that bigotry and authoritarianism never become acceptable in our society.”